geosheehan/availity/README.md

 ##### Notes

 Written in JavaScript.
 Can be found in the `6-csv-parser` directory.
 This challenge probably the one I had to do the most Google-ing.
 I've done file I/O before, but mostly during my time at university and always in C++.
 I knew the main concepts and had pseudo code ready.
-The parts I needed help with the most was finding the NodeJS equivilents of `std::ifstream` and `std::ofstream`.
+The parts I needed help with the most was finding the NodeJS equivalents of `std::ifstream` and `std::ofstream`.
 The other challenge was coming up with datasets that sufficiently tested my code.

 ##### Optimizations

 I'm not the biggest fan of how I internally structured the data from the input files.
-I'd like to take some time to really look over the alogrithm and see if there is a better way to organize the data so there are less conversions needed between reading, sorting, and writing the data.
+I'd like to take some time to really look over the algorithm and see if there is a better way to organize the data so there are less conversions needed between reading, sorting, and writing the data.